Milo-Grogan: Milo Arts

 Milo Arts is a community arts center that has hosted creative events in the visual and performing arts since 1988.
-Housing in the old Milo Public Elementary School, the center saw considerable change in 2000 and 2001 when city officials requested closure due to fire risk and building maintenance issues.
+Housed in the old Milo Public Elementary School, the center saw considerable change in 2000 and 2001 when city officials requested closure due to fire risk and building maintenance issues.
 Today, the center's studio space hosts 29 local artists who live and work in the building and offer educational opportunities to area youth.

 It is, along with the former Columbus Railway Power and Light office and ticket office, one of the two most important historic structures in Milo-Grogan.
 It is a top priority for preservation for neighborhood leaders.